 Examples of skills that can be taught within an information literacy instruction session.

-- Finding articles or other scholarly content using our databases
+- Finding, evaluating, and using articles or other scholarly content using research databases or OneSearch.

 Library instruction sessions are easy to schedule:

 Contact Teresa Morris with questions or to schedule a session.

 When scheduling a session, you will be asked to include the following details:

 - The date and time you would like to schedule the orientation(s)